GeekchanskiY/THEORY/Go/Asynchronous programming/Go Asynchronous programming.md

 We can define a block of code to be executed in mutual exclusion by surrounding it with a call to `Lock` and `Unlock` as shown on the `Inc` method.

 We can also use `defer` to ensure the mutex will be unlocked as in the `Value` method.

+Mutex lock may decrease the total performance of the application because of the thread locking method under the hood.
+But, it is still faster than using channels for locking.

 # Links